OVERVIEW OF COMBUSTIBLE DUST

 The OSHA enforcement program which is currently in effect (the National Emphasis Program, or NEP) identifies industry categories that have the potential for more frequent or catastrophic combustible dust explosions and those that have the potential for such explosions based on past events.
 It is estimated that some 426,000 facilities fall into these industrial categories targeted by the NEP.
 BEWARE: If your industry is not on the list, it DOES NOT mean you may not have combustible dust.
 We recommend everyone make an independent determination of the dust hazards at your facility, whether or not your industry is listed in the NEP.

 The most important step that all industrial facilities can take right now is to determine if the dusts they generate or handle are combustible.
 Independent testing by licensed laboratories may be necessary to make this determination.
-If a facility deems that the dusts generated are combustible, the next step is to perform a combustible dust hazard analysis to determine the facility’s compliance with OSHA’s NEP and the various NFPA standards that apply to each individual facility.
+If a facility deems that the dusts generated are combustible, the next step is to perform a DHA to comply with NFPA standards and OSHA’s NEP.
 Professional engineering consultants are available to assist facilities with this evaluation.
 For further information on evaluation and response actions, and the help that is available in performing such tasks, please refer to the Risk Management section.

 Are Combustible Dust Fires Dangerous?